 One of the top national parks in the U.S. to visit, Glacier National Park is called the Crown of the Continent.
 Protecting the Rocky Mountains and its endangered glaciers, it is located in northern Montana along the international border with Alberta, Canada.
 Visitors will find three mountain ranges, part of the Rocky Mountains, along with 130 named lakes.
 Stay a day, or explore for a week or more, here are the top things to do in Glacier National Park.

-Top Things to do in Glacier National Park
+Top Things to Do in Glacier National Park

-Glacier National Park Visitor Centers
+Visit Glacier National Park Visitor Centers

 Lake McDonald Valley